terraform-ibm-modules/terraform-ibm-cos/README.md

 # IBM COS Bucket Terraform Module

-This is a collection of modules that make it easier to provision a cloud object stoarge on Google Cloud Platform:
+This is a collection of modules that make it easier to provision a cloud object stoarge on IBM Cloud Platform:
 * [COS Instance](modules/cos_instance)
 * [COS Bucket](modules/cos_bucket)